davemolk/ghost/README.md

 # ghost
-For passive recon...get and parse a URL's Wayback Machine history, save all archived links, run a whois lookup, and get IP addresses while you're at it.
+a tool for passive recon...ghost gets you the Wayback Machine history for a URL and lets you parse it, saves all archived links, saves an archived robots.txt and sitemap.xml, runs a whois lookup, and gets IP addresses while you're at it.

 ![demo](ghost.gif)